gdbooks/LegacyOpenGL/Chapter4/Back.md

 * By using a function such as ```LookAt```, this will specify a position and a direction to look and return the inverse of a matrix created from that.
 * By treating the camera as any other object and giving it a model matrix.
 This model matrix can then be inverted to get the view matrix.

+Both of these methods actually use the same math, so it's going to be pretty easy to work with them.
+We will walk trough how to construct a ```LookAt``` function later.